 “The culture here is amazing.
 Everyone here is really devoted to student outcomes, which is why our students and graduates achieve the levels of success they do.
 Students here get a lot of guidance and support along the way.
 What I would say to a student who’s thinking of attending MTI is that you should expect to come out of the experience as an improved ‘you.’”

 When he isn’t teaching, Young enjoys traveling to places like New York City—where he once lived briefly—and London.
 And, clearly, he spends much of his time away from the classroom performing as a way to entertain and enlighten.
 He enjoys playing the role of Charles Dickens at the Great Dickens Christmas Fair.
-But he says there’s a unique sense of fulfillment that comes from teaching performance and information technology at MTI and seeing the transformation that his students experience.
+But he says there’s a unique sense of fulfillment that comes from teaching performance and information technology at Campus and seeing the transformation that his students experience.

 “For me it’s about service and being there for students who are motivated to achieve meaningful goals.
 It’s really great to see people become awakened to these dynamics and gain an understanding of how to apply them to their careers.
 Knowing that I’ve played a part in that feels good.”